The Fair Debt Collection Practices Act (FDCPA) prohibits abusive communication and harassment tactics.

-Fair Debt Collection
+Fair Debt Collection Practices Act

-take awhile to download.
+This is the entire FDCPA and it’s rather large so it may take awhile to download.
 You may find it easier to view each chapter individually using the links below.

-and Definitions – Chapter 3
+Collection Terms and Definitions – Chapter 3

-definitions.
+Fair debt collection practices act terms and definitions.
 Knowledge is power!
 Review these terms in order to fully understand your rights.

 3rd Party Contact and Information Gathering Rules – Chapter 4